 Requirements for Income Suites in Edmonton

-In an effort to provide more affordable rental units in Edmonton, the government has been promoting income suites.
+Many people looking to invest in property in Edmonton have been drawn to the option of legal income suites.
 Typically, these are basement suites, above-garage suites, or separate building structures in the backyard called garden suites.
 There’s such a large demand for these types of rental units, there are even grants to help Edmonton homeowners build a suite or renovate an old one.

 Fire Safety Requirements

 When it comes to fire safety, all legal secondary suites in Edmonton must adhere to the Alberta Fire Code, which outlines specific requirements for smoke and carbon monoxide detectors.
 These devices must be installed on each floor of the suite, as well as within each bedroom.

 Additionally, any new construction or renovation that includes an income suite must also follow building code requirements for fire separation between units.
 This helps prevent the spread of fire and provides added protection for both tenants and homeowners.

 For a secondary suite to be approved, there must also be sufficient parking available on the property.
 According to the City of Edmonton Zoning Bylaw, each secondary suite must have one off-street parking space and an additional space for every two bedrooms in the unit.

 This requirement ensures that there is enough parking for both tenants and homeowners, as well as any potential guests.
 It also helps alleviate any potential parking issues in the surrounding neighbourhood.